Last Visited - 2013

 Uniqueness - Whilst not quite circular one can't use the term "straight"

 with respect to the Nelson track.
 The track is almost a disc shape.
-The
+When Perccy visited the

-unique shape lends itself to being on the pole line around the corners
+unique shape lent itself to being on the pole line around the corners

 which in turn allows competitors to make the "straights" straighter.
-The
+However when track conditions

 allow the track can be very racey.
 Spectator seating is very close to the track which gets the fans right in